General Product Questions

 Vigor systems can have up to three displays integrated into the chassis (one central integrated display, and up to two swing out displays to the left and right), plus ports for additional external displays, depending on your graphics card configuration.

-The Vigor EX and Vigor Evo series of rugged, deployable workstations and servers, although not mil-spec, are designed to function in harsh environments where protection from shock and vibration can provide additional mission critical reliability.
+The Vigor series of rugged, deployable workstations and servers, although not mil-spec, are designed to function in harsh environments where protection from shock and vibration can provide additional mission-critical reliability.
 Each system in the Vigor series is shock-mounted within an inner chassis which is a floating/isolated system within the outer chassis.
 The outer chassis is constructed as a lightweight yet durable aluminum alloy frame with mil-anodized scratch resistant paint and rubber corner bumpers.

 We can also provide MIL-STD-2073 rugged hard cases with telescoping handle and wheels customized with foam cut to secure your systems and peripheral devices while in transit.

-Vigor Evo series has been tested to the following specs:
+Vigor models have been tested to the following specs:

 - Operating temp: 0°C–40°C, 32°F–104°F

 - Shock: Mechanical shock: ≤10g, 11ms, Terminal sawtooth, operating; Transit shock: 18" drop